-Read a good book, or watch a good film.
-But, I would advice you to stay away from romantic films, precisely for the reason that these will make you feel worse!
+5. Read a good book, or watch a good film.
+But, I would advice you to stay away from romantic films, precisely for the reason that these will make you feel melancholic.

-Get into your cleaning gear – gloves, aprons etc – and clean the house!
-Nothing like scrubbing the bathroom!
+6. Get into your cleaning gear – gloves, aprons etc – and clean the house!
+Nothing like scrubbing the bathroom, or the kitchen.
 The sparkling room at the end of it all will leave you with a sense of achievement like nothing else!

-Paint/draw/write…indulge in your favourite hobby.
+9. Paint/draw/write…indulge in your favourite hobby.
 If the kids are at home, then play some kiddie music and join them for a dance.
 Dance like no one’s watching – the kids will love it and so will you!
 Plus, dancing is one of the best exercises…it raises your happiness hormones–endorphins, dopamine and serotonin.

 Actually, the possibilities are endless.
 All you need to do, is spot them yourself and go berserk!
 Or, get as imaginative as you can.
 Your partner isn’t home anyways, so you might as well make hay while the sun shines!
 What say?
 It will only help you become emotionally independent, my dear!

 How do you drive away your loneliness?
 Do share with me…I could do with some more tips on my list!
 I am a work in progress, you see!

 Like it, Pin it!